moonslide-app/moonslide/README.md

 Start off by selecting `Menu / File / Create Template`.
 This will copy the standard template to your desired location.
 This is important, because you probably don't want to start from scratch.

 ### The `config.yml` File
 At the top-level of your template-directory, there has to be a `config.yml` file.
-It is the heart of the template and references all other files, which have to be included.
+It is the heart of the template and references all other needed files.

 > Be aware, that all files referenced in `config.yml` have to be inside the template folder.

-Take a look at parts of the standard templates `config.yml` file.
+Take a look at the standard templates `config.yml` file.
 Some entries are explained in more detail below.

 ```yaml
 # Entry point script which must call `RevealEditor.configure()`.